AN UNFORGETTABLE NOVEL CONFRONTING LOVE, DEATH, AND OUR INADEQUACY YET PERSISTANCE IN THE FACE OF BOTH

-In this atmospheric, suspenseful novel, an American couple travels to a strange, snowy European city to adopt a baby, who they hope will resurrect their failing marriage.
-Their difficult journey leaves the wife, who is struggling with cancer, desperately weak, and her husband worries that her obvious fragility will prevent the orphanage from releasing their child.
+An American couple travels to a strange, snowy European city to adopt a baby.
+It's a difficult journey that leaves the wife, who is struggling with cancer, desperately weak, and her husband worries that her illness will prevent the orphanage from releasing their child.

-The couple check into the cavernous and eerily deserted Borgarfjaroasysla Grand Imperial Hotel where the bar is always open, the restaurant serves thirteen-course dinners from centuries past, and the doors of the guest rooms have been salvaged from demolished opera houses.
-Their attempt to claim their baby is both helped and hampered by the people they encounter: an ancient, flamboyant chanteuse, a debauched businessman, an enigmatic faith healer, and a stoic of a bartender who dispenses an addictive, lichen-flavoured schnapps.
-Nothing is as it seems in this mysterious, frozen world, and the longer the couple endure the punishing cold the less they seem to know about their marriage, themselves, and life itself.
+The couple check into a cavernous and eerily deserted Grand Imperial Hotel where the bar is always open and the lobby populated with an enigmatic cast of characters ranging from an ancient, flamboyant chanteuse to a debauched businessman, and an enigmatic faith healer.
+Nothing is as it seems in this baffling, frozen world, and the more the couple struggles to claim their baby, the less they seem to know about their marriage, themselves, and life itself.

 “Peter Cameron’s What Happens at Night is a surreal, funny, heartbreaking story about love and mortality.
 Cameron’s sense of balance between the comic and the catastrophic, between cynicism and sincerity, is astonishing.
 This book reminds me of nothing else I’ve ever read, which is high praise indeed.”